 To combat tariffs placed on American exported goods, U.S. officials have proposed incentives to encourage the reshoring of manufacturing processes out of China.
 The incentives offered to American companies included tax breaks and structured subsidies.
 The incentives’ goal was to help offset the increased capital needs of establishing domestic manufacturing locations and obtain the needed technologies to continue their operations.

 The global supply chain is reliant upon multiple tiers of suppliers.
 Many of these suppliers have aggregated demand in specific SKUs to fill the output capacity of quality products at lower prices.
 Manufacturers who source high volumes of these items from suppliers in different countries, such as Medtronic, would not feasibly restrict production to one country.

 The Reshoring Institute points to other challenges manufacturers face when leaving foreign countries.
 In some cases, employees within their facilities abroad have one or two-year contracts paid fully if a company withdraws production.
 Also, China may not allow a company to remove any machinery, tools, and molds from plants to another country, even if the company has contractual ownership rights of the equipment.

 Critically important, you taught your Chinese suppliers how to make your product.
 As you leave your machinery, tools, and molds behind, your products’ production continues under another business name.
-This makes leaving extremely difficult.
+These investments make going extremely difficult.